emmanueleldho11/MALSATA/README.md

 ### What's the problem?

-We the team 'Agasthyas'introduce an app named 'MALSATA' to solve the problem.
+We the team 'Agasthyas' introduce an app named 'MALSATA' to solve the problem.
 Millions of People die because of hunger.Hunger is the worstest situation ever we face today.
 It is a stage of lack of food.
 The main cause of hunger worldwide is poverty.

 ### How can our technology help?